kart-projects/Goodreads-books/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/jealousleopard/goodreadsbooks).
 Also I should mention that the article linked here for extra reading to understand the CRISP-DM methodology was shared from the datasciencecentral website [here](https://www.datasciencecentral.com/page/search?q=CRISP+DM).
+Feel free to use the attached notebook files as you would like!